danbroz/Enable-RDP-Bot/docs/SECURITY.md

 # Security and Governance Plan

+## 📝 License

+This project is licensed under the MIT License - see the [LICENSE](../LICENSE) file for details.

 ## 🛡️ Security Overview

 The Enable RDP Bot implements enterprise-grade security measures to ensure safe and compliant operation in Azure environments.